Zaid-NA3120/Path-Planning-for-Differential-Wheeled-robot/README.md

 If the difference between the two slopes is below a threshold, then the middle point is considered to be part of a straight line and can be discarded and the procedure is repeated with the point $p_{i+1}$ as the middle point.
 Else the middle point is kept and the window of calculation is moved by one point.

 ### Controller Design

+A differential-drive robot follows nonlinear kinematics, due to its dependence on orientation for motion.
+Controlling such a system directly is tricky because changes in the control input (linear and angular velocities) don't result in direct, linear changes in its pose.
+The feedback linearization method tries to:

+- Feedforward: Use the desired trajectory to compute nominal control inputs $(v_d, \omega_d)$

+- Feedback: Apply corrections based on tracking error to steer the robot back to the trajectory.

+The main idea is to express the error in a rotated frame aligned with the robot’s heading so that the control becomes simpler and more intuitive.